Inga91/Inga91/README.md

 -->

 ### :woman_technologist: About Me :
-- :telescope: I'm looking for a front-end developer role
+- :telescope: I'm looking for a Front-End Developer role

-- :seedling:

-- :zap: I’m currently working on myself.
+- :zap: Currently I’m working on myself.

 ### :hammer_and_wrench: Languages and Tools :
 <div>